mendsalbert/safariVerse/README.md

 **Live Radio & Social Hub**

-- Tune into live radio stations featuring African music and cultural programming
+- Tune into live radio stations featuring African music and cultural programming.
-- Join the social hub for real-time conversations and community events
+- Join the social hub for real-time conversations and community events.
 - Participate in live discussions about African culture, history, and current events
 - Connect with DJs, musicians, and cultural commentators